barchart/alerting-service-public/docs/content/product_overview.md

 * You _start_ the alert:
 	* Barchart's Alerting Service will continuously monitor your conditions
 	* Once your conditions are met, notifications are dispatched
-* The _Barchart Alerting Service_ continuously monitors alert conditions
+* The _Barchart Alerting Service_ continuously monitors alert conditions.
-* The _Barchart Alerting Service_ dispatches notifications when alert conditions are met
+* The _Barchart Alerting Service_ dispatches notifications when alert conditions are met.

 ## Sample Notifications